staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 Note the easily readable assertions without the need to escape certain characters.

 At this point we got in contact with the `bashunit` maintainers, which immediately helped us with a few problems in the initial setup.
-They also liked the `assert.sh` script so much, that they natively integrated the feature natively into `bashunit` as of version 0.13 ([Release Post](https://bashunit.typeddevs.com/blog/2024-06-21-phpstan-integration)).
+They also liked the `assert.sh` script so much, that they integrated the feature natively into `bashunit` as of version 0.13 ([Release Post](https://bashunit.typeddevs.com/blog/2024-06-21-phpstan-integration)).

 So the final test-case in the end looks like: